henrique-trevisan/PDF_Slicer/readme.md

 ## Usage

-1. To split a PDF into individual pages:
-    ```sh
-    python pdf_slicer.py split input.pdf
-    ```
-2. To extract specific pages from a PDF:
-    ```sh
-    python pdf_slicer.py extract input.pdf 1 2 3
-    ```
-3. To merge multiple PDF files into one:
-    ```sh
-    python pdf_slicer.py merge output.pdf input1.pdf input2.pdf
-    ```
+1. Open the GUI
+2. Select the PDF file you want to slice
+3. Select the initial and final page
+4. Rename if necessary
+5. Click "Export File"

 ## Contributing

 Contributions are welcome!
-Please open an issue or submit a pull request.
+Please fork the repository and submit a pull request.

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Contact

-For any inquiries, please contact [your email].
+For any questions or suggestions, please open an issue or contact trehen30@gmail.com.

+## Acknowledgments

+This script was created with the assistance of ChatGPT, so it is not definitive and should not be considered as ideal.